android/ndk/Home.md

 LTS is released.
 Each version is first released as a beta and then a release candidate before being shipped to stable.
 Multiple betas and release candidates are a possibility if the first beta does not meet our promotion criteria, but there will always be at least one of each.
-For details, see [[NDK Release Process|NDK Release Process]].
+For details, see [NDK Release Process](/android/ndk/wiki/NDK-Release-Process).

 Canaries, betas, and release candidates should not be used for production.